Galina Ustvolskaya: Middle years

-The exact nature of her relationship with Shostakovich has been unclear.
-In an interview for the TV program Tsarskaya Lozha, which celebrated Ustvolskaya's 80th birthday, she said, "It is sad that Shostakovich and myself were not ‘soul mates’; I know that he liked me and always treated me with respect, but I never reciprocated his feelings."
-She has also revealed that her former teacher once proposed to her, but she did not accept.'
+After the death of his first wife, Shostakovich proposed marriage to Ustvolskaya, but she declined.
+In an interview for the TV program Tsarskaya Lozha, which commemorated Ustvolskaya's 80th birthday, she said, "It is sad that Shostakovich and myself were not 'soul mates'; I know that he liked me and always treated me with respect, but I never reciprocated his feelings".'

-Despite this earlier proximity, she vehemently rejected Shostakovich’s impact on her later in her life and made it clear that she did not want any association with Shostakovich, calling his music “dry and lifeless” and writing to her publisher, “One thing remains as clear as day: a seemingly eminent figure such as Shostakovich, to me, is not eminent at all, on the contrary, he burdened my life and killed my best feelings.”
+Later in life she rebuked Shostakovich and his music.
+To her publisher, she wrote, "One thing remains as clear as day: a seemingly eminent figure such as Shostakovich, to me, is not eminent at all, on the contrary, he burdened my life and killed my best feelings".